Cognitive epidemiology: Substance abuse

 There are several competing theories trying to make sense of this apparent paradox.
 Doctor James White postulates that people with higher IQs are more critical of information and thus less likely to accept facts at face value.
 While marketing campaigns against drugs may deter individuals with lower IQs from using drugs with disjoint arguments or overexaggeration of negative consequences, people with a higher IQ will seek to verify the validity of such claims in their immediate environment.
-White also eludes to an often-overlooked problem of people with higher IQ, the lack of adequate challenges and intellectual stimulation.
+White also alludes to an often-overlooked problem of people with higher IQ, the lack of adequate challenges and intellectual stimulation.
 White posits that high IQ individuals that are not sufficiently engaged in their lives may choose to forgo good judgment for the sake of stimulation.

 The most prominent theory attempting to explain the positive relationship between IQ and substance abuse; however, is the Savanna–IQ interaction hypothesis by social psychologist Satoshi Kanazawa.
 The theory is founded on the assumption that intelligence is a domain-specific adaptation that has evolved as humans moved away from the birthplace of human race, the savanna.
 Therefore, theory follows that as humans explored beyond the savannas, intelligence rather than instinct dictated survival.
 Natural selection privileged those who possessed high IQ while simultaneously favoring those with an appetite for evolutionary novel behaviors and experiences.
 For Kanazawa, this drive to seek evolutionary novel activities and sensations translates to being more open and callous about experimenting with and/or abusing substances in modern culture.